apps-on-air/AppsOnAir-react-native-AppLink/README.md

 ## Android Setup

-### Adding Application ID in AndroidManifest.xml
+### Adding API Key in AndroidManifest.xml

 Add the following `<meta-data>` tag to your application’s AndroidManifest.xml file inside the `<application>` tag:

 - Make sure the `android:name` is set to "appId"
-- Replace the `android:value` with your actual Application ID provided by AppsOnAir
+- Replace the `android:value` with your actual API Key provided by AppsOnAir

 ```xml
 </application>